actions-marketplace-validations/react-native-community_actions-apply-version-label/README.md

 # actions-apply-version-label

-GitHub workflow used by the [react-native](https://github.com/facebook/react-native) repository to automatically add `Version: TAG` to issues tagged with specific labels.
+GitHub workflow used by the [React Native](https://github.com/facebook/react-native) repository to automatically add `Version: TAG` to issues tagged with specific labels.

 ## Inputs